Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/samples/README.md

 urlFragment: model-inference-samples
 ---

-# Samples for the model client library for Python
+# Samples for Azure AI Inference client library for Python

-These are runnable console Python programs that show how to do chat completion, embeddings and image geneartion using the clients in this package.
-Samples are in this folder and use the a synchronous client.
-Samples in the subfolder `async_samples` use the asynchronous client.
-The concepts are similar, you can easily modify any of the samples to your needs.
+These are runnable console Python scripts that show how to do chat completion, text embeddings and image embeddings using the clients in this package.
+Samples in this folder use the a synchronous clients.
+Samples in the subfolder `async_samples` use the asynchronous clients.
+The concepts are similar, you can easily modify any of the  synchronous samples to asynchronous.

 ## Synchronous client samples

+### Chat completions

 |**File Name**|**Description**|
 |----------------|-------------|